spences10/insta-styled/README.md

-# Insta-Styled(components)
+# Insta-Styled

 Inspired from github.com/picturepan2/instagram.css

-using styled-components for instagram style filters

-TODO:

-- [ ] get photos, from unsplash
-- [ ] list available filters
-- [ ] apply filter to photo
+A simple way to cycle through the available filters